woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/analytics-downloads-report.md

 # Downloads Report

 The Downloads Report provides insight into the performance of your store's downloadable products.
 Downloads counts are a total including multiple from the same IP address.
-Please note that dates are representantive of UTC time as opposed to local timezone as other reports are.
+Please note that dates are representative of UTC time as opposed to local timezone as other reports are.

 ### All Downloads View